Jacob Middleton Jr.

 Jacob Middleton Jr. (born c.
-1970) is a United States Space Force brigadier general who serves as the commander of United States Space Forces – Europe and Africa.
+1970) is a retired United States Space Force brigadier general who serves as the commander of United States Space Forces – Europe and Africa.
 He previously served as deputy director for operations of the Joint Staff.
 He has also commanded the Aerospace Data Facility-Colorado from 2018 to 2021.

 Education

 Middleton received a B.A. in psychology degree in 1991 from Augusta State University.
 In 1997, he received an M.A. degree in public administration from Troy University.
 He also received an M.A. degree in organizational management in 2007 from the George Washington University.
 His professional military education included Squadron Officer School where he was the top third graduate, Air Command and Staff College, School of Advanced Air and Space Studies, Air War College, and National War College.